bharatnautiyal/ELK_Stack/README.md

-## Optional
+## Optional if getting error while instalation

 ### If you get any error during the instalation like this one:

-" dpkg: error: dpkg frontend lock was locked by another process with pid 1426
+" dpkg: error: dpkg frontend lock was locked by another process with pid 1426 "

-Note: removing the lock file is always wrong, and can end up damaging the

-locked area and the entire system.
-See <https://wiki.debian.org/Teams/Dpkg/FAQ>. "

 #### 1. RUN This to Check for Running dpkg or apt Processes: